EricM96/CryptoLight/README.md

 To benchmark the performance of CryptoLight, I saved the text of random Wikipedia pages to a text file until it reached a size of about 200 kB.
 This text was then broken into chunks and fed through the encryption function and saved to another text file.
-This text file was similarly sent through the decryption function and saved to another text file to assure that the operations executed successfully.
+This enciphered text file was similarly sent through the decryption function and saved to another text file to assure that the operations executed successfully.
 This process was repeated for CryptoLight's Simon and Speck implementations as well as Pycryptodome's AES implementation to see how they performed against a more